calvinwylie/sublimetext-actionscript-3/README.md

 # Sublime Text 2 Actionscript 3 Package #

-This package provides multiple features for working with Actionscript 3 projects in [http://www.sublimetext.com/](Sublime Text 2).
+This package provides multiple features for working with Actionscript 3 projects in [Sublime Text 2](http://www.sublimetext.com/).
 I wasn't satisfied with any of the existing AS3 packages so I decided to write my own from scratch.
 Still in an experimental state.

 Note: This package assumes that your source files in your project all live under a common directory name (default "src/", configurable in as3.py).